s7070099/PyChat/README.md

 > Badword list, you can config here.

 - ####server_ban.txt
-> Ban list, by MAC Address.
+> Ban list, by IP and MAC Address.

 - ####server_commandhelp.txt
 > Command help when user use command /help.